Tosche/PixelPenTool/README.md

 0. The tool is available on the tool bar, alternatively the key shortcut is X.

 1. When you activate the Pixel Pen tool for the first time in your font, it will open a setting window where you can specify pixel size and metrics.
+Setup dialog is also available from the context menu.

 2. Open a glyph, and draw like a regular pencil tool.
 The Pixel Pen has auto-erase function, and will delete existing components.